metricmogul/denotest/README.md

 npm install

 # Start Supabase
+cd apps/edge
 supabase start

-# Run Supabase functions locally
-cd edge
 supabase functions serve

 ```

+Use Postman or equivalent to send a POST request to the `works-fine` function at `http://127.0.0.1:54321/functions/v1/works-fine`.
+You will get a valid response.

-Use Postman or equivalent to send a POST request to the `hello-world` function at `http://127.0.0.1:54321/functions/v1/hello-world`.
+Now use Postman or equivalent to send a POST request to the `hello-world` function at `http://127.0.0.1:54321/functions/v1/hello-world`.

 The error that is returned is: